todogroup/todogroup.org/content/en/blog/tracks-for-oss-managers-in-organizations.md

 With over 25 diverse tracks, [OSSummit Europe in Vienna](https://events.linuxfoundation.org/open-source-summit-europe/program/schedule/) promises to be a cornerstone event for the open source community, technology leaders and policymakers.
 The Summit offers a wealth of knowledge, but with so much happening simultaneously, it’s easy to miss the sessions that could offer the most value.

-This post highlights some of the key tracks that resonate most with the activities of open source management professionals.
-Whether you’re overseeing open source processes in your organization or leading OSPO efforts, this guide will help you navigate the summit with purpose and focus.
+This post highlights some of the key tracks that resonate most with the activities of open source management professionals: Operations Management Summit, OSPOCon and Open Source in the Public Sector

 ![ossummitviennabanner-2024](https://github.com/user-attachments/assets/29d3e97f-83e4-488b-a1b3-53a4ba6b65a3)